LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/pushnotifications.md

 Push and local notifications are a key factor that makes the experience better for consumers - they never have to stay in your app or keep the window open as they will get a proactive notification as soon as a reply or notice is available.

+For push notifications to work, you must have a physical device and two .pem files for LiveEngage.
+Here, you will set up push notifications in your Xcode project, create your app certificate and key files, and create the required .pem files to implement push notifications.

 ### Prerequisites

 Followed the [Quick Start Guide for iOS](mobile-app-messaging-sdk-for-ios-quick-start.html) and you are now ready to implement and enable features.

 ### Step 1.
-Turn on push notifications
+Set up push notifications in your project

-In your Xcode project, under **Capabilities**, flip the toggle on for the following:
+1. In your Xcode project, under **Capabilities**, flip the toggle on for the following:

    - **Push:** Notifies the user when a new message from the remote user is received.

    - **Maps:** Shows the location on the map.

-### Step 2.
-Set up in-app push notifications
+   - **Background Modes + Remote notifications:** Minimizes the amount of time that elapses between when a user sees a push notification and when your app is able to display the content.

-1. Pass the user info of a remote push notification to the SDK:
+2. Pass the user info of a remote push notification to the SDK:

    ```swift
    public func handlePush(userInfo: [NSObject : AnyObject])
    ```

-2. Register the device token on LPMesssagingSDK instance:
+3. Register the device token on LPMesssagingSDK instance:

    ```swift
    func registerPushNotifications(token: Data, notificationDelegate: LPMessagingSDKNotificationDelegate? = nil, alternateBundleID: String? = nil, authenticationParams: LPAuthenticationParams? = nil)